Yankees vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In three games as the favorite over the last 10 matchups, the Yankees have a record of 1-2.
+- In three games over the last 10 matchups when favored by sportsbooks, the Yankees have a record of 1-2.

 - In their last 10 games with a total, the Yankees and their opponents have combined to hit the over five times.